-Fire is one of the most important discoveries in the history of mankind which has played a key role in the technological and cultural development of civilisation.
+Fire is one of the most important discoveries in the history of mankind which has played a key role in the technological and cultural development of civilization.
 Over the centuries, it has provided light and heat, allowed for cooking and production of tools and everyday objects.
 It has been an important part of religious and social events.
 On the other hand, fire is a dangerous element that may cause substantial damage by destroying forests, residential buildings, farm buildings, factories or monuments.
-Fires usually are caused by human carelessness, especially when using open flame or flammable substances, as well as by forces of nature, arsons, failures and improper operation of devices and electrical and heating installations.

 PCC Group as a manufacturer of a wide range of surfactants offers foaming agents for producers of extinguishing concentrates and foam extinguishers fillers of various types.
 Our portfolio includes in particular anionic surfactants such as fatty alcohol sulphate salts (ROSULfans) and their ethoxylated derivatives, offered under the SULFOROKAnols trade name.
 The products exhibit exceptional foaming properties and enable foaming of fire-fighting concentrate.
 The offer is expanded to a series of betaines with various content of an active substance, i.e. ROKAmina.
 These are amphoteric surfactants that have excellent foaming properties, are great stabilizers and assist in the process of foam formation.